MasatoMakino/druaga-like-dungeon-generator/README.md

 Outer walls enclose the floor.
 Tile allows characters to come and go.
-Pillars are evenly spaced and the walls grow from here.
+Pillars stand evenly spaced, and the walls extend from here.

 The Tower of Druaga's algorithm generates a floor map by following these steps.